Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 9: Brutal Strike

-If you use Reckless Attack, you can forgo any **:d20-adv: Advantage**{ .d20 } on one :ability-str: Strength-based attack roll of your choice on your turn.
+If you use Reckless Attack, you can forgo any **:d20-adv: Advantage**{ .d20 } on one :abl-str: Strength-based attack roll of your choice on your turn.
 The chosen attack roll mustn't have **:d20-dis: Disadvantage**{ .d20 }.

 If the chosen attack roll hits, the target takes an extra 1d10 damage of the same type dealt by the weapon or **:rsc-a: Unarmed Strike**{ .rsc } , and you can cause one Brutal Strike effect of your choice.
 You have the following effect options.